Code-Institute-Submissions/milestone-46/README.md

   - An "Error: Element head is missing a required instance of child element title" for each template besides base.html.

-  - A "Warning: The first occurrence of ID delete_class was here" for each html document that have jinja urls that match element ids.
+  - Several "Error: Misplaced non-space characters inside a table" errors for Django 'if' loops.

+  - Several "Error: Bad character = after <.
+Probable cause: Unescaped <.
+Try escaping it as &lt;" errors for template language loop counters.

+  - Several "Error: Text not allowed in element ol in this context" messages for template language in ordered lists.

 * [**CSS Code Checker**](https://jigsaw.w3.org/css-validator) - I checked my CSS with the **W3C CSS Validation Service**.
 It received the following messages for vendor prefixes unknown to the validator:

-  - Style.css:
-    - Line 33: "moz-transition is an unknown vendor extension".

-    - Line 34: "webkit-transition is an unknown vendor extension".

-    - Line 35: "o-transition is an unknown vendor extension".

-    - Line 121: "moz-transition is an unknown vendor extension".

-    - Line 122: "webkit-transition is an unknown vendor extension".

-    - Line 123: "o-transition is an unknown vendor extension".

-  - Grayscale.css:
-    - 34 Errors; Mostly parse errors, with 2 property and one value error.

-    - 225 Warnings; For vendor prefixes unknown to the validator, for duplicate colour selection for one element, and for pseudo-elements unknown to the validator.
+  - Core-style.css: Received several messages for vendor prefixes unknown to the validator, and for importing style sheets at the top of the CSS document.

+  - Nice-select.css: Received several messages for vendor prefixes unknown to the validator.

+  - Owl-carousel.css: Received several messages for vendor prefixes unknown to the validator.

+  - style.css: Received a "Congratulations!
+No Error Found" message.

 * [**CSS Auto-prefixer**](https://autoprefixer.github.io) - The **CSS Online Auto-prefixer** provided a **Vendor Prefix** check for my code.
 I added all suggestions to my CSS.

-* [**Javascript Code Checker**](https://jshint.com/) - I checked the JavaScript in grayscale.js with **JS Hint**.
+* [**Javascript Code Checker**](https://jshint.com/) - I checked my JavaScript **JS Hint**.
 It received the following messages:

-  - Metrics:
-    - "There are 4 functions in this file".

-    - "Function with the largest signature take 1 arguments, while the median is 0".

-    - "Largest function has 6 statements in it, while the median is 4.5".

-    - "The most complex function has a cyclomatic complexity value of 5 while the median is 1.5".
+  - Active.js: Two undefined variables (WOW and jQuery)

-  - One warning
+  - Map-active.js: One undefined variables (Google)
-    - "Line 18; Misleading line break before '?'; readers may interpret this as an expression boundary".

-  - One undefined variable:
+  - SendEmail.js: Two undefined variables (emailjs and swal)
-    - "Line 56; jQuery"

 * [**ARIA Checker**](http://wave.webaim.org/) - I used **Wave** (Web Accessibility Evaluation Tool) to check that my code was accessible to all users.
 It received the following messages:

+  - Several Errors referring to "Missing Empty Links", which are in fact Django template code links.

-  - 30 x Contrast Errors (Mostly reffering to the black background of the list pages and the main button colour on the landing page background)
+  - Several Contrast Errors (Mainly referring to the the gold Amado-btn on white backgrounds)

-  - 10 x Alerts for Redundant Links (All of which were legitimate links)
+  - Alerts for missing form labels.
-  - 15 x Suspicious Alternative Text (Referring to Fantasy names unknown to the validator)

 ### **User Scenarios**